ebalder/Godot-Workshop/02-Resources.md

 1. Create a Node
 2. Set a Resource property
 3. Make that Resource external by saving it to a file
-4. Make that Resource internal again by removing the Path property
+4. Make that Resource internal again by removing the path property

 ## Excercise 3

-1. Create a Node called "sprite" and add the following code to the scene.
+1. Create a Node called "sprite" and add the following code to the Scene.

 ```
 func _ready():